tianhuil/dotfiles/README.md

 Then copy the contents of `cat ~/.ssh/id_rsa.pub` from the screen to [your settings page](https://github.com/settings/keys)

+### Step 6.

-6. Mount a volume from the DO dashboard.
+Mount a volume from the DO dashboard.
 It is mounted in `/mnt/xxx` where `xxx` is the name of the volume.

+### Step 7.

-7. Enable firewall based on [these instructions](https://www.digitalocean.com/community/tutorials/how-to-setup-a-firewall-with-ufw-on-an-ubuntu-and-debian-cloud-server)
+Enable firewall based on [these instructions](https://www.digitalocean.com/community/tutorials/how-to-setup-a-firewall-with-ufw-on-an-ubuntu-and-debian-cloud-server)

 Check that the firewall is currently inactive

 ```bash
 sudo ufw status
 ```

 and then configure the wirewall to only allow incoming ssh

 ```bash